+Loss of money is a risk of investing in the Fund.
+An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation ("FDIC") or any government agency.
+The Fund should not be relied upon as a complete investment program.
+There can be no assurance that the Fund will achieve its investment objective.
+Investments in the Fund involve substantial risks which prospective investors should consider carefully before investing.
+The Fund's principal risks are presented below in alphabetical order, and not in the order of importance or potential exposure.
 Credit/Default Risk.
 An issuer or guarantor of fixed income securities or instruments held by the Fund (which may have low credit ratings) may default on its obligation to pay interest and repay principal or default on any other obligation.
 Additionally, the credit quality of securities or instruments may deteriorate rapidly, which may impair the Fund's liquidity and cause significant deterioration in net asset value ("NAV").
 These risks are heightened in market environments where interest rates are rising as well as in connection with the Fund's investments in non-investment grade fixed income securities.

 Derivatives Risk.
-The Fund's use of credit default swaps, total return swaps, futures, forwards and other derivative instruments may result in losses, including due to adverse market movements.
+The Fund's use of credit default swap indices (or CDX), total return swaps, interest rate futures, forwards and swaps and other derivative instruments may result in losses, including due to adverse market movements.
 These instruments, which may pose risks in addition to and greater than those associated with investing directly in securities, currencies or other assets and instruments, may increase market exposure and be illiquid or less liquid, volatile, difficult to price and leveraged so that small changes in the value of the underlying assets or instruments may produce disproportionate losses to the Fund.
 Certain derivatives are also subject to counterparty risk, which is the risk that the other party in the transaction will not fulfill its contractual obligations.
-The use of derivatives is a highly specialized activity that involves investment techniques and risks different from those associated with investments in more traditional securities and instruments.
+The use of derivatives is a highly specialized activity that involves investment techniques and risks different from those associated with investments.